Cruising in a Submarine: Twilight: 2000‘s The Last Submarine Campaign

 The Last Submarine (GDW, 1988)

 Twilight: 2000 the 1980s tabletop Roleplaying game by GDW started with the players stranded behind enemy lines in Poland with the disintegration of the last major offensive of World War III.
-The first six published adventures, referred to as the, deal with the players attempting to find passage back to the United States.
+The first six published adventures, referred to as the Polish Campaign, deal with the players attempting to find passage back to the United States.

 Twilight: 2000’s setting takes place after the US and USSR have exchanged nuclear strikes, inching across the nuclear apocalypse.
 Players find themselves in the midst of society breaking down — with pockets and dreams of hope and recovery.
 Once back in the US, they learn not all is well.
 The country has split into many semi-independent states, governing bodies, and anarchy.
 The military and remnants of the civilian government are competing for legitimacy and control.
 It seems only fitting that a trilogy of adventures, The Last Submarine Campaign, should see the players returning to Europe.

 The Last Submarine adventure kicks off the trilogy and begins in New England.
 The players are tasked with securing the last known operational nuclear submarine: SSN-705 The City of Corpus Christi.
 The sub was last seen in dry dock in New London, Connecticut.
 Little rationale is provided by the writers for incorporating player groups into the adventure or the larger campaign, though the expectation is that the playing group has spent some time already in this world.

 The adventure continues the tradition of sandbox play that is so prevalent in the Twilight: 2000 series.
 That means that the adventure has very little structure.
 Instead, it contains much background and detail for the area, giving players the freedom to explore and engage as they desire.
 The referee (or gamemaster) provides obstacles in their path, some of which connects with the larger story.